liquidhiter/maxin-digital-garden/src/site/notes/03 - ES Deep Dive/2 - FreeRTOS.md

 			- occurrence of several events (interrupts) at the same time
 		- interrupts can be lost
 			- If you have multiple sources of interrupts that may appear at `random` time intervals, interrupt responses can be missed
+## FreeRTOS Task
+- a FreeRTOS task must not be allowed to return from the function implementing it
+	- delete it if not required anymore

 ## FreeRTOS Coding Convention
 - 核心源码遵循MISRA代码规范